trustedsec/ptf/README.md

 This will install all of the tools inside of PTF.
 If they are already installed, this will iterate through and update everything for you automatically.

+You can also individually install each module, then use the  use modules/update_installed which will only update what you've previously installed.

+For example:

+./ptf
+use modules/update_installed

+This will only update previous ones you've installed.

 You can also show options to change information about the modules.

 If you only want to install only for example exploitation tools, you can run: